-Pneumococcal infection is spread from one person to another by coughing, sneezing, close face-to-face contact and through saliva.
-Babies and children can get sick by sharing soothers, bottles, or toys with other children.
+Pneumococcal infection is spread from one person to another by coughing, sneezing or close face-to-face contact.
+It can also spread through saliva.
+For example, by kissing or sharing food, drinks or cigarettes.
+Babies and children can get sick by sharing soothers, bottles or toys with other children.

-Pneumococcal disease is now rare among children in B.C. because of routine childhood immunization programs.
+Pneumococcal disease is rare among children in B.C. because of routine childhood immunization programs.